Understanding Hourly True RMS Power Measurements

 Wait 24-48 hours to verify data collection.
 Return to the location of the measured equipment and use a laptop or a phone with the manufacturer’s proprietary software installed to do the following:

-3. Determine if the results align with the expected operation of the system or component based on observed operational patterns or known equipment schedules.
+- Determine whether the results align with the expected operation of the system or component based on observed operational patterns or known equipment schedules.

 4. Retrieve Measurement Equipment and Download Data